-(3) The response brief, should be clearly identified as a "Response to the Motion to [Dkt. ]" and must contain all of the reasons and points and authorities relied upon by the responding party.
+(3) The response brief, should be clearly is dentified as a "Response to the Motion to [Dkt ]" and must contain all of the reasons a ind points and authorities relied upon by the ne respondi ing party.

 (d) Determination of Motions by the Court and Scheduling for Oral Argument, if Appropriate.